 OverviewThis peak was officially named on June 9, 2005.
 It is located to the SW of Shingle Mill Peak and NE of Provo Peak.
-There is a maintained trail until the final mile which is an exposed scramble over a ridge consisting of mixed scree, boulders, and bare soil.
-Warning - this is a dangerous hike.
+There is a maintained trail until the final mile which is an exposed scramble over a ridge consisting of mixed trees, boulders, and bare soil.
+Warning - this is a challenging climb.
 Please proceed with caution.
 Once on the summit, you'll have spectacular 360 degree views of Cascade Mountain, Mt Timpanogos, Shingle Mill Peak, Lightning Peak, Mt Nebo, and Provo Peak.

 For the Big Springs Trailhead, take State Highway 189 up Provo Canyon to Vivian Park.
 Continue up the road (about 4 miles) to the parking lot maintained by the Uinta National Forest.
 The distance to the Shingle Mill/Cascade pass is 4.95 miles.

 Both trails converge at this common point.
 Here, you'll find a trail built as an Eagle Scout project in 2000.
 This trail is marked by rock cairns and generally followed the large contours running horizontally across the face of Shingle Mill Peak.
-This eventually takes you to to the ridge between Shingle Mill and Freedom.
-Then its just a matter of following the knife edge ridge to the West to the summit of Freedom Peak.
+This eventually takes you to to the saddle between Shingle Mill and Freedom Peaks.
+Then it's just a matter of following the knife edge ridge to the South to the summit of Freedom Peak.
 This ridge is similar in difficulty to the east approach of the American Fork Twins or the final East approach to the Pfiefferhorn.
-This is a dangerous hike.
-T
+Others have climbed via the West ridge.

 A third alternative is to start at the Rock Canyon Trailhead (elevation 5138).
 This trail will connect with the Dry Fork trailhead at 3.3 miles.
 In the summer there are two maintained water fountains along this trail.